The Sheffield PCN Group is a discussion forum and support group that has been and is open to all.

 Over the years the Group has attracted people from different denominations (Church of England, United Reformed, Methodist, Quakers and no affiliation).

 The Group has always included two or three who are both PCN and CRC members.
-Because of this and the increasing coordination between CRC and PCN and with the attraction of belonging to a network of groups enjoying the services of PCN, it was agreed to affiliate to PCN while retaining our links with St Mark’s CRC.
-Hence the Sheffield CRC-PCN Group (note the linking hyphen: not a dividing stroke!).
+Because of this and the increasing coordination and with the attraction of belonging to a network of groups enjoying the services of PCN, it was agreed to affiliate to PCN.

 The Group has met monthly since its inception.
 After experimenting with morning, evening, lunchtime and afternoon meetings, we meet at 1.30 p.m. on the third Thursday of each month except July, August and December.